open-telemetry/oteps/text/trace/0220-messaging-semantic-conventions-span-structure.md

 which are listed in this section.

 * [open-telemetry/opentelemetry-specification#454](https://github.com/open-telemetry/opentelemetry-specification/issues/454)
-  To instrument push-based "Receive" operations as described in this document, it is necessary to add links to spans after those spans were created.
+  To instrument pull-based "Receive" operations as described in this document, it is necessary to add links to spans after those spans were created.
 The reason for this is, that not all messages are present at the start of a "Receive" operations, so links to related contexts cannot be added at the start